open-telemetry/opentelemetry-specification/specification/context.md

 Concerns can record their local state in the current execution state represented by a `Context`.

-The API SHOULD accept the following parameters:
+The API MUST accept the following parameters:

-- (Required) The `Context`.
+- The `Context`.
-- (Required) The concern identifier.
+- The concern identifier.
-- (Required) The value to be set.
+- The value to be set.

-The API SHOULD return a new `Context` containing the new value.
+The API MUST return a new `Context` containing the new value.
-The `Context` passed as parameter SHOULD NOT be modified.
+The `Context` passed as parameter MUST NOT be modified.

 ## Remove value

 Concerns can clear their local state in a specified `Context`.

-The API SHOULD accept the following parameters:
+The API MUST accept the following parameters:

-- (Required) The `Context`.
+- The `Context`.
-- (Required) The concern identifier.
+- The concern identifier.

 The API MUST return a new `Context` with the value cleared.
 The `Context` passed as parameter MUST NOT be modified.